Shaker Heights, Ohio: Government and politics

 The Shaker Heights City Charter was adopted in 1931 and revised in 1974, 1986, and 1999.
 This charter provides for a mayor and seven members of a city council, elected on an at-large, non-partisan basis.
 The current mayor of Shaker Heights is David Weiss.
 He was elected in 2018 after serving briefly as interim mayor to fulfill the term of the previous three-term mayor Earl Leiken, who resigned to take the position of chief of staff with Cuyahoga County Executive Armond Budish.
 In 2019, David Weiss ran unopposed and was re-elected to a four-year term as mayor.
+He was re-elected to a second full term in a landslide in 2023.
 Council members are elected to four-year terms, with four of the elections coinciding with mayoral elections and the other three two years later in order to stagger terms.

 The Neo-Georgian city hall, designed by Charles Schneider, was built in 1930.

 Over the years it has hosted 12 Keys to the city ceremonies starting in 1935 to Oris Paxton Van Sweringen and ending in 1993 to Dean Yoder.

+Shaker Heights is a stronghold of the Democratic Party, with Joe Biden winning nearly 90% of vote in the most recent Presidential election.
 Shaker Heights is entirely within the Eleventh Congressional District, a seat in the House of Representatives, represented by Shontel Brown (D).
-At the state level, Shaker Heights is located within the 21st senatorial district, represented by Sandra Williams (D) in the Ohio Senate, and in the 9th District of the Ohio House of Representatives, represented by Janine Boyd (D).
+At the state level, Shaker Heights is located within the 21st senatorial district, represented by Kent Smith (D) in the Ohio Senate, and in the 22nd District of the Ohio House of Representatives, represented by Juanita Brent (D).